 All decisions about SuSanA to date were taken within the SuSanA meetings and are documented in the minutes of the meetings which can be downloaded from the website here.
 Since mid 2008, we have a SuSanA core group which can also take operational decisions outside of the general meeting dates.
 Refer to the governance structure section for more insights into how decisions are taken.

 All final draft documents are circulated amongst the partners and members by the SuSanA secretariat for final comments.
 Partner organisations that do not agree with a certain document should give a brief feedback on their points of disagreement.
-Feedback will be taken into consideration and if it is decided to go ahead without making changes to the final draft, then organisations that do not agree can choose to have their logo omitted from the logo set for this specific document (if the document contains the logo set).

 Motivated by the UN’s decision to declare 2008 as the International Year of Sanitation (IYS), GIZ together with several other organisations took the initiative to form a task force to contribute to the promotion and up-scaling of sustainable sanitation.
 In January 2007, a first meeting in Eschborn, Germany, resulted in a large number of commitments by the participants from various organisations (see minutes of the first meeting here), and in drawing up a first draft of a "joint road map for the promotion of sustainable sanitation in IYS 2008".

 In order to have a joint label for the planned activities, and to be able to align with other potential initiatives, the group gave itself the name "Sustainable Sanitation Alliance (SuSanA)".